HadrienG/tutorials/file_formats.md

 ### the vcf format

-the vcf is also a text-based file format.
+The vcf format is also a text-based file format.
 VCF stands for Variant Call Format and is used to store gene sequence variations (SNVs, indels).
-The format hs been developped for genotyping projects, and is the standard to represent variations in the genome of a species.
+The format has been developped for genotyping projects, and is the standard to represent variations in the genome of a species.

-A vcf is a tab-delimited file with 9 columns, described [here](https://samtools.github.io/hts-specs/VCFv4.2.pdf)
+A vcf is a tab-delimited file, described [here](https://samtools.github.io/hts-specs/VCFv4.2.pdf).

 #### VCF Example